Battling Burnout With the Healing Power of the Sea

 EB: When speaking about burnout, medical support is essential.
 How can I tell that something is wrong?
 Are there warning signs that my body or mind might be sending?

 Mr. Rolle: It is part of burnout not to be able to hit the brakes.
-Warning signs like insomnia, loss of concentration and libido are often not taken seriously.
+People often do not take warning signs like insomnia, loss of concentration and libido seriously.
 This means it is important to develop greater sensitivity towards the issue and to act preventively.

 EB: If I am aware of these warning signs, what can I do for burnout prevention?